TatyanaPolunina/CarND-Path-Planning-Project/README.md

 ## Model documentation

-1. The best path is generated inside *TrajectoryGenerator* class based on defined cost function.
+1. All the possible trajectories are generated inside *TrajectoryGenerator* class.
-2. *TrajectoryGenerator* initializes all the possible trajectories which may be generated and cost functions to define the best trajectory
-3. All the possible trajectories (states) are generated in classes inherited from the abstract *State* class.
-Such states are defined:
+2. Each trajectory (state) is generated in classes inherited from the abstract *State* class.
+3. Such states are defined:
    * *ChangeSpeedState* - the car stays in the same lane.
 Depending on acceleration parameter in constructor three different states are initialized by current class: spead increasing, speed decreasing, leave the same speed
    * *ChangeLaneSpeed* - the car move to another lane.
 Depending on initialization parameters four states are initialized: move to left lane with the same speed, move to left lane with increased speed, and the both for right lane
 4. All the possible cost functions are derived from *CostFunction* abstract class.
 The cost functions should return the values between 0 and 1.
 The better state should have the lower cost.
-5. Each cost function has own weight to produce weighted cost functions result inside TrajectoryGenerator.
+5. Accelerated cost function is calculated inside *BestCostStrategy* class.
+Inside this strategy each cost function is initialized with own weight.
 Now two weights are defined:  SAFETY_WEIGHT = 1000 and EFFITIENCY_COST = 100.
 But it's absolutely possible to define separate weights for separate cost functions.
 7. Such cost functions are defined now:
    * CarCollisionCost (safety) - check the distance between our car and other cars on the road in current and destination lane
    * SpeedLimitCost (safety) - binary function to check if the speed less than speed limit
+   * AccelerationLimitCost (safety) - binary function to check if acceleration is under the speed
    * SpeedEfficiencyCost (effitiency) - the better trajectory needs to have bigger final speed
    * PositionEfficiencyCost (effitienct) - ther better trajectory should have bigger S coordinate to reach the goal more quickly
-8. All the possible cost functions with corresponded weights are defined inside  *TrajectoryGenerator* constructor together with all the defined states
+8. All the cost functions take current state and possible trajectory in both frenet and cartesian coordinates
 9. Trajectories are generated in frenet coordinates.
-The transformations to cartesian coordinates are provided inside main.cpp
+The transformations to cartesian coordinates are provided inside main.cpp to provide this cost into account
 10. Car angle is taken into account though transformations.
 Smoothing is done using spline component